 RELATED: 8 Reasons to Start Square Foot Gardening in Your Backyard

 3. Start Small

 If you are new to growing square foot gardens, don’t try too much at once!
 A smaller 2×2 (4 grid squares) or 4×4 bed size (grid of 16 squares) is a good starting point!
-It is easy to construct, grow a surprising amount of plants, and is accessible from all sides.
+It is easy to construct and grow a surprising amount of plants, and it’s accessible from all sides.

 4. Companion Plants

 I personally take most companion plant pairings with a grain of salt.
-For example, I like planting my zinnias with my tomatoes, but does that mean that just because one year it proved to be an idea pairing it will be every year in every garden setting?
-Maybe–maybe not.
-(But seriously, I was one of the few people in town who had good tomatoes that year when I planted zinnias and tomatoes side by side.)
+For example, I like planting my Zinnias with my tomatoes, but does that mean that just because one year it proved to be an ideal pairing it will be every year in every garden setting?

-For example, Spinach under a cucumber trellis is a good idea–by the time the spinach is ready to be pulled out, the cucumbers will take over that empty space.
-Peppers beside tomatoes are a terrible idea.
-Not only are they from the same family of vegetables, the tomatoes will eventually shade out the peppers.
+Planting peppers beside tomatoes is a terrible idea.
+Not only are they from the same family of vegetables, but the tomatoes will eventually shade out the peppers.

 5. Keep Height in Mind